ctmrbio/estimate_seq_depth_notebooks/REPORT.rst

     of unclassified reads is much higher than Centrifuge or Kaiju.

-A basic PCA on the abundance profiles show separation between the sample types at all sequencing depths, except for MetaPhlAn2 that appears to produce profiles that are more similar to each other, especially for faeces, saliva, and biopsy samples.
+A basic PCA on the abundance profiles show separation between the sample types at all sequencing depths for Centrifuge and Kaiju.
+MetaPhlAn2 that appears to produce profiles that are less clearly separated, especially for faeces, saliva, and biopsy samples.

 .. figure:: taxonomy_plots/Centrifuge_PCA_species.png